mmetem55/vendor_transsion-camera/README.md

 ## Disclaimer

-This project is not affiliated with Transsion, Infinix, or LineageOS.
-The original application and its intellectual property belong to their respective owners.
+This project is affiliated with Transsion and Infinix.